stockeh/srvit/README.md

     </span>
 </p>

+**Abstract**: We introduce a transformer-based neural network to generate high-resolution (3km) synthetic radar reflectivity fields at scale from geostationary satellite imagery.
+This work aims to enhance short-term convective-scale forecasts of high-impact weather events and aid in data assimilation for numerical weather prediction over the United States.
+Compared to convolutional approaches, which have limited receptive fields, our results show improved sharpness and higher accuracy across various composite reflectivity thresholds.
+Additional case studies over specific atmospheric phenomena support our quantitative findings, while a novel attribution method is introduced to guide domain experts in understanding model outputs.

 Overview of project structure:
 - [src/](src/): models, trainer, evaluation scripts
 - [scripts/](scripts/): scripts for training and testing on SLURM